Gedo (wrestler): Professional wrestling career

-Early career and WAR (1989-2001)
+Early career (1989–2001)

 Gedo debuted on March 19, 1989, for New Japan Pro-Wrestling (NJPW) during the Takeshi Puroresu Gundan (TPG), NJPW's parody of World Wrestling Federation's Rock 'n Wrestling era.
 His debut match was against Magic Monkey Wakita, who would later be known as Super Delfin, on March 19, 1989.
 After TPG died out, Gedo, Wakita, and TPG comrade Jado left NJPW.
 Jado and Gedo went on to become one of the premiere tag teams in Japan.

 Jado and Gedo headed to the Universal Wrestling Association in Mexico as Punish (Jado) and Crush (Gedo), and defeated Silver King and El Texano for the UWA/UWF Intercontinental Tag Team Championship on November 8, 1991.
 They would win these belts on two more occasions in 1992.
 This led to their many tours with W*NG and were a part of the incident where Kanemura was burnt.
 Jado and Gedo headed to Wrestling and Romance in 1994 and became one of the top tag teams there, forming a group with Kodo Fuyuki called Fuyuki-Gun.
 Gedo had the distinction of becoming the first title holder of all of WAR's titles as Fuyuki-Gun were the inaugural holders of the WAR World Six-Man Tag Team Championship, which they won five times while Gedo was also the inaugural International Junior Heavyweight Champion and the inaugural International Junior Heavyweight Tag Team Champion with Lion Do.

 Gedo, with the addition of being an accomplished tag team wrestler, was also one of the top junior heavyweights in Japan in the first half of the 1990s.
-Gedo reached the semi finals of the 1994 Super J-Cup where he would lose to Wild Pegasus.
+Gedo reached the semi-finals of the 1994 Super J-Cup where he would lose to Wild Pegasus.
 Gedo was in the 1995 Super J-Cup and reached the finals, losing to Jushin Thunder Liger in his fourth match of the night.
 Gedo won his first singles title when he defeated Lionheart in a tournament final to become the inaugural International Junior Heavyweight Champion on March 26, 1995.
 Gedo would win this belt again, defeating Último Dragón for it.

 Jado and Gedo left WAR, which was declining, and headed to Frontier Martial-Arts Wrestling, one of Japan's top independent promotions.
 Gedo, with Jado and Kodo Fuyuki, won the FMW World Street Fight 6-Man Tag Team Championship, defeating the Headhunters and Hisakatsu Oya on March 21, 1997.
 It was also in 1997 that Gedo toured North America, appearing at the 1997 WCW Halloween Havoc show wrestling Chris Jericho, and winning the CRMW North American Mid-Heavyweight Championship defeating Ricky Fuji on August 31, 1997.
 During the Halloween Havoc show, Mike Tenay called Gedo the Dusty Rhodes of Japan.
 He further said that Gedo was a fan of 1970s U.S. Southern style brawling.